aravind-sadharani/chandraveena/src/pages/intro.md

 The Aalap is performed in three parts.

 1. The first part is again called **Aalap**.
 This is the free flowing exposition of a Raaga (melody) within the Grammar of the Raaga, and the style of Dhrupad.
-Here, we explore different facets of the Raaga, the subtleties of every note and phrase, and use of different Alankars (embellishments) to effectively bring out emotions, all the while maintaining the purity of the structure.
+Here, we explore different facets of the Raaga, the subtleties of every note and phrase, and use of different Alankars (ornamentation) to effectively bring out emotions, all the while maintaining the purity of the structure.

 <div><you-tube videoid="2iafMZkgBZ8" starttime="191" endtime="386"></you-tube></div><br>